royal450/Chanall_Cat/replit.md

 - Maintain all existing functionality during migration
 - Prioritize data integrity and authentic data sources
 - Use modern React patterns and TypeScript
+- Prefers Hindi communication for development discussions
+- Focus on styling and UI improvements

 ## Project Status
-Currently migrating from Replit Agent environment to standard Replit deployment with enhanced security practices.
+✓ Migration from Replit Agent environment to standard Replit deployment completed successfully ✓ Application is running and functional with user authentication working → Now focusing on styling and UI improvements